 The second example is when drivers stop to let pedestrians cross, the law states they’re supposed to wait until the whole intersection is clear from end to end before proceeding.
 Again that’s silly and no serious person objects when drivers cross an intersection as soon as pedestrians are clear of their way.

 Of course all laws (traffic and otherwise) still serve an important purpose, usually when we’re unsure about all the potential risks of our actions.
 In such situations it’s smart and prudent to know and obey the law.
 This explains why, when we come across someone who’s strictly observing the law, we often suspect that they’re on a steep learning curve or in some other way maxed out in their coping ability, and we try to keep our distance.
-In effect, we view such a cautious and law abiding road user as a greater hazard than a regular person who may conscientiously break the rules.
+In effect, we view such a cautious and law abiding road user as a greater hazard than another with more experience who skirts the law conscientiously.
 That’s because that cautious user will have contravened the third principle, which is worse than the regular user who may inconsequentially contravene the fourth.

 Here’s a final example demonstrating how we regularly dismiss some road rules that aren’t related to the right of way.
 We often view speed enforcement as unduly harsh while highway lane discipline needs harsher enforcement.
 This is because there is often no infringement of safety or right of way associated with speeders – they are (usually) only breaking rule four.
 But someone hogging the passing lane is obstructing the right of way, infringing rule number two.
 So we already know, instinctively, that the right of way rules are more important than any others.